top of page

 Add texture to your kitchen with accessories

-A kitchen often has hard surfaces only.
-Don't get me wrong, I love a sparkly clean kitchen, but the space can look a little bare without adding a bit of texture.
-Adding texture to your kitchen can easily be done with the addition of some textile accessories, bringing softness to all those hard surfaces.
-Think of the obvious; tea towels, soft bar stools, perhaps a runner and soft window treatments.
+Adding texture to your kitchen can be easily achieved with the addition of some textile accessories, bringing softness to all those hard surfaces.
+Think of the obvious: tea towels, soft bar stools, perhaps a runner and soft window treatments.

 Vintage runner adding warmth to a modern kitchen